“Suiting should be as cool and comfortable, as it is refined.”

 Statement

-Restraint in pursuit of refinement is not a denial of expression, rather a disciplined manipulation of line, space and color, creating and balancing aesthetic and functional composition using beautiful fabric as my medium and canvas, shaped and tailored into a clean silhouette with form and flow, designed to be art and strategy, I call suiting.
+Restraint in pursuit of refinement is not a denial of expression, rather a disciplined manipulation of line, space and color, creating and balancing aesthetic and functional composition using beautiful fabric as my medium and canvas, shaped and tailored into a clean silhouette with form and flow, designed to be “archt” I call suiting.

 Story